This beautiful phone needs more oomph

 I'm also disappointed it lacks USB-C charging, with the 6 opting for the older micro-USB standard.
 It's not a deal-breaker, particularly given the low price, but with most phones launching now sporting USB-C, it would have been good to see that here.
 There's no waterproofing, either -- though again, I can't really hold that against it at this cheap price.
 Just be careful around the pool or when your clumsy friend is reaching for their drink.

 The 5.5-inch display is large enough to do justice to vibrant mobile games and YouTube clips.
-Its full HD resolution (1,920x1,080-pixels) is lower than you'll find on premium phones like the Galaxy S8 ($669.88 at Amazon Marketplace), but it's more than adequate for your everyday Twitter and Instagram needs and totally acceptable given the phone's much lower price.
+Its full HD resolution (1,920x1,080-pixels) is lower than you'll find on premium phones like the Galaxy S8, but it's more than adequate for your everyday Twitter and Instagram needs and totally acceptable given the phone's much lower price.
 Sure, if you hold both phones side-by-side you might notice a touch less clarity on high-res photos on the Nokia, but this isn't a very likely scenario.

 The octa-core processor is where the phone starts to fall down.
 Simply swiping around the Android interface is reasonably nippy, but opening the camera takes longer than I'd like and HDR photos take several seconds to save.
 Apps can be a bit sluggish to open, too, although I didn't find any performance problems when using the apps.
 I could quickly tweak photos in Snapseed, for example, and games like Sonic and NOVA: Legacy played perfectly well enough to keep you entertained on your commute.